BigsizeJ/CSactivity/README.md

 # BSCS 1st Year Project Solo

 Hi!
-I'm BigsizeJ.
+I'm Jessie.
 This is the program that i created in my Computer programming subject. i choose to be not in group for a reason that i will know where i left off and know what the code does. i find it more efficient.